 Senders of data to the socket are suspended if either the socket message queue is busy or the socket itself is busy.

-For more information, see options low msqq watermark, high watermark, and low watermark.
+For more information, see options low_msgq_watermark, high_watermark, and low_watermark.

 Notice that distribution sockets disable the use of high_msgq_watermark and low_msgq_watermark.
 Instead use the distribution buffer busy limit, which is a similar feature.